1981 Half Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features Of The 1981 Half Dollar

-The 1981 Kennedy half dollar features a copper-nickel clad composition with 75% copper and 25% nickel.
-The coin measures 30.6mm in diameter and weighs 11.34grams for Philadelphia mint specimens.
+The 1981 Kennedy half dollar uses a copper-nickel clad composition — 75% copper and 25% nickel over a pure copper core, giving an overall metal breakdown of approximately 91.67% copper and 8.33% nickel.
+The coin measures 30.61mm in diameter, has a reeded edge with 150 reeds, and weighs 11.34 grams.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)